difcul/aw/3_accessing_and_extracting_data/README.md

-# Accessing webpages and extracting contents
+# Accessing and extracting data
 Tiago Guerreiro and Francisco Couto

 XPath (XML Path Language) is as an efficient tool to get information from XML and HTML documents,